christianareas/openapi-components/README.md

 # OpenAPI Components
 `openapi-components` is a (soon-to-be published) NPM module that turns your OpenAPI file into React components.
-You provide a link to your OpenAPI file (YAML only, for now), it provides you with a set of React components you can use to build your own, custom API docs.
+You provide a link to your OpenAPI file, it provides you with a set of React components you can use to build your own, custom API docs.

+This package officially supports OAS 3.1.x YAML files.
+You may be able to use it with OAS 3.0.x YAML files, though you might experience issues.
+If you’d like to use this package, consider upgrading your OpenAPI specification.

+JSON-file support is on the roadmap.
+In the meantime, use something like [`js-yaml`](https://www.npmjs.com/package/js-yaml) to convert your files.

 ## Install
 If you’d like to try `openapi-components` before it’s published, clone the repo: